Use iCloud with the Photos app

 Do more with Photos

-With the Photos app, you can store and organize photos and videos on your Apple devices (iPhone, iPad, iPod touch, Mac, or Apple TV).
-You can do more with Photos on your Apple devices when you turn on iCloud.
-And with the iCloud for Windows app, you can also access your photos and videos on a PC.
+With the Photos app, you can store and organise photos and videos on your Apple devices (iPhone, iPad, iPod touch, Mac or Apple TV).
+You can do more with Photos on your Apple devices when you turn on iCloud, and with the iCloud for Windows app, you can also access your photos and videos on a PC.

 There are three different iCloud features you can turn on: iCloud Photos, Shared Albums, and My Photo Stream.
 Each feature lets you do different things.

 When you turn on iCloud Photos (previously called iCloud Photo Library) on a device, the following happens:

 All the photos and videos on that device are stored in iCloud.
 You can access them from any other device with iCloud Photos turned on - whether it is your iPhone, iPad, iPod touch, Mac, Apple TV or Windows computer.
 You can also view your photos and videos on the web at iCloud.com.

 When you edit a photo, organise photos and videos in albums, or delete a photo or video on one device, you see the changes on all of your devices with iCloud Photos turned on.